-339. Recalls the decision of the Assembly of the African Union in January 2015 to adopt Agenda 2063, also recalls that the African Union launched the Decade of African Seas and Oceans (2015-2025), and notes that the African Day of the Seas and Oceans is to be celebrated annually on 25 July;

-340. Notes the adoption of the Vienna Programme of Action for Landlocked Developing Countries for the Decade 2014-2024 by the second United Nations Conference on Landlocked Developing Countries, held in Vienna from 3 to 5 November 2014, following the comprehensive 10-year review of the implementation of the Almaty Programme of Action: Addressing the Special Needs of Landlocked Developing Countries within a New Global Framework for Transit Transport Cooperation for Landlocked and Transit Developing Countries, and also notes the need for cooperation to address the development needs and challenges faced by landlocked developing countries associated with, inter alia, their lack of direct territorial access to the sea, remoteness and isolation from world markets, in line with the objectives of the Vienna Programme of Action;

-341. Also notes the efforts of the Sargasso Sea Commission, led by the Government of Bermuda, to raise awareness of the ecological significance of the Sargasso Sea;

-342. Further notes the Agreement on Enhancing International Arctic Scientific Cooperation negotiated under the auspices of the Arctic Council, and notes that its implementation will increase the development of scientific knowledge about the region;

-343. Notes the cooperation between the OSPAR Commission established by the Convention for the Protection of the Marine Environment of the North-East Atlantic and the North-East Atlantic Fisheries Commission;
+- 342. Recalls the decision of the Assembly of the African Union in January 2015 to adopt Agenda 2063, also recalls that the African Union launched the Decade of African Seas and Oceans (2015-2025), and notes that the African Day of the Seas and Oceans is celebrated annually on 25 July; - 343.
+Notes the adoption of the Vienna Programme of Action for Landlocked Developing Countries for the Decade 2014-2024 by the second United Nations Conference on Landlocked Developing Countries, held in Vienna from 3 to 5 November 2014, 161 following the comprehensive 10-year review of the implementation of the Almaty Programme of Action: Addressing the Special Needs of Landlocked Developing Countries within a New Global Framework for Transit Transport Cooperation for Landlocked and Transit Developing Countries, 162 also notes the need for cooperation to address the development needs and challenges faced by landlocked developing countries associated with, inter alia, their lack of direct territorial access to the sea, remoteness and isolation from world markets, in line with the objectives of the Vienna Programme of Action, and further notes the adoption of the road map for accelerated implementation of the Vienna Programme of Action for Landlocked Developing Countries in the remaining five years at the annual ministerial meeting of the Group of Landlocked Developing Countries, held virtually on 23 September 2020; - 344.
+Also notes the efforts of the Sargasso Sea Commission, led by the Government of Bermuda, to raise awareness of the ecological significance of the Sargasso Sea; - 345.
+Further notes the Agreement on Enhancing International Arctic Scientific Cooperation, negotiated under the auspices of the Arctic Council, and notes that its implementation will increase the development of scientific knowledge about the region; - 346.
+Notes the cooperation between the OSPAR Commission established by the Convention for the Protection of the Marine Environment of the North-East Atlantic 163 and the North-East Atlantic Fisheries Commission;